 He has been teaching and coaching tennis in Rhode Island since 1991, serving both as a head and an assistant coach.

-In addition to his coaching duties, Spring enters his 20th year as a teacher at Smithfield High School.
+In addition to his coaching duties, Spring has been a teacher at Smithfield High School for the past 21 years.